-SECTION 03 30 53 MISCELLANEOUS CAST-IN-PLACE CONCRETE
+MISCELLANEOUS CAST-IN-PLACE CONCRETE

-Perform all work in accordance with the Drawings, this Section of the specifications and ACI MCP PACK Parts 2 and 3.
+Perform all work in accordance with ACI MCP PACK Parts 2 and 3.

 The publications listed below form a part of this specification to the extent referenced.
 The publications are referred to within the text by the basic designation only.